ciber-lab/nafta/README.md

 ## Oil Spill Semantic Segmentation

 Pyramid Scene Parsing Network (PSPNet) architecture is modified and fine tuned for oil spill semantic segmentation.
 You can download the trained model [here][PSPNet].
+Grondtruth masks for the oil spill class can be found [here][Masks].

 <img align="center" width="1300px" src="https://github.com/zahraghorbani/nafta/blob/main/PSPNet.PNG" />

 ## Oil Spill Instance Segmentation

 Mask R-CNN architecture is modified and fine tuned for oil spill instance segmentation.
 You can download the trained model [here][Mask R-CNN].
+Grondtruth masks for the oil spill class can be found [here][Masks].

 <img align="center" width="1300px" src="https://github.com/zahraghorbani/nafta/blob/main/Mask%20RCNN.PNG" />

 ## Vessel and Oil Rig Detection

 YOLOv3 model is used for vessel and oil rig detection.
 You can download the trained model [here][YOLOv3].
+The annotations can be found [here][Annotations].

 <img align="center" width="1300px" src="https://github.com/zahraghorbani/nafta/blob/main/Vessel%20and%20rig%20detection.PNG" />